Troubleshooting Dodge ABS Light & How to Fix It

 Wires and connectors in the Anti-lock Braking System are prone to damage and dirt buildup due to their location under the vehicle.
 These could cause a poor connection between the sensors and the ABS control module.

 Damaged and exposed wires of the speed sensors can cause a short circuit and damage the ABS control module.
-It can also send wrong signals to the control module that will cause the ABS to malfunction and turn the ABS light on.
+It can also send wrong signals to the control module, which will cause the ABS to malfunction and turn the ABS light on.

 Blown Fuse or Bad Relay

 The ABS fuse is the first defense of the Anti-lock Braking System from the sudden power surge that can damage the ABS control module.
 It is designed to blow and disconnect the entire ABS from the problem.
 A short circuit is present within the system when a fuse is blown.
 It can be from an exposed sensor wire touching together or a short circuit inside the ABS control module main board.
 It also limits the entire ABS from getting power from the battery, causing a malfunction and turning on the ABS light.
-It is important to know first the reason what is the cause of the blown fuse to avoid the problem from reoccurring.
+It is essential to know first the reason for the blown fuse to avoid the problem from reoccurring.

 Brake Fluid is Low

-The Anti-lock Braking System is designed to work together with the brake system.
+The anti-lock brake system is designed to work together with the brake system.
 It regulates and monitors the brake hydraulic pressure exerted when the driver applies the brakes.
 If the brake fluid level falls below a certain level, it can make the brakes less effective and allow air inside the brake lines.
 This can result in poor braking performance and the ABS not working during sudden braking, turning the ABS light on.

 Low brake fluid can result from a system leak and worn-out brake pads.
-It is important to determine the problem’s cause to avoid accidents while driving.
+It is essential to determine the cause of the problem to avoid accidents while driving.

 VEHICLES LISTED BELOW, equipped with a 1998+ Kelsey Hayes ABS control module are known to be affected by this failure: